calendall/calendall/README.md

 To glue all this stuff we will use [Fig](http://www.fig.sh/)

+### First run

+To create the users first we need to run the postgres database, so we will use fig:

+    $ fig up -d

+Web app will fail, no worries :)

+Enter in the database:

+    $ docker run --rm -it --link calendall_db_1:db slok/postgresql:1.0 /bin/bash

+Once inside the container, connect to the database (default container user/pass is docker/docker):

+    # psql -h $DB_PORT_5432_TCP_ADDR -U docker

+And Create the database and user for the app:

+    # CREATE USER calendall WITH PASSWORD 'calendall';
+    # CREATE DATABASE calendall WITH OWNER calendall ENCODING 'UTF8';
+    # GRANT ALL PRIVILEGES ON DATABASE "calendall" to calendall;
+    # \q

+We close the connection and we'll run the migrations:

+    $ fig run web ./manage.py migrate

+Stop the containers:

+    $ fig stop

+Done!

+Note: If you remove the `dbdata` container, you have to do this again

+### After the first run

 Just run:

     $ fig up -d

 Done! go to `127.0.0.1:8000`

+If you want to gain control of the web app prompt (close and reload django dev server...):

+    $ fig stop web
+    $ fig run web

+### Extra

 As an extra stuff, you can rerun the app container to migrate database and stuff like that.